fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 There are many different versions of quickSort that pick pivot in different ways.
 It has a time complexity of **O(n^2)** in the worst case, but **O(n log n)** in the average case.

+- Case 1: Selecting Pivot as the first element, last element, or middle element.
+	This is a simple approach where the pivot is selected as the first element, last element, or middle element.
+But, the probability of already sorted, or reverse sorted arrays remains same.
+This leads to higher chances of ending up with the worst case time complexity of O(n^2).

+- Case 2: Selecting Pivot as the median of the first, middle, and last element.
+	Performs well on all kinds of input data, including sorted, reverse-sorted, and random arrays.
+Despite improvements in average-case performance, median-of-three quicksort can still degrade to O(n²) in the worst case, especially if the array contains many duplicates or adversarial patterns.
+		- Better suited for inputs that are sorted or nearly sorted because it avoids the worst-case performance of picking the first or last element.
+		- Slightly faster in practice due to fewer recursive calls on highly structured data, but the median calculation adds constant overhead.

+- Case 3: Selecting Pivot as a random element.
+	This is a better approach where the pivot is selected as a random element.
+This reduces the probability of ending up with the worst case time complexity of O(n^2).
+The worst case occurs when the pivot divides the array into subarrays of size 0 and n - 1 repeatedly, which probabilistically occurs with a probability of 1/n!, which is very low.
+This basically means that the worst case is very unlikely to occur.

+		- Better suited for unknown or random input distributions.
+		- Ensures that no specific input can cause poor performance, making it more robust and reliable in practice.

 Ex.
 [5, 3, 8, 6, 2]

 1. Select 5 as the pivot.
 [3, 2, 5, 8, 6]